nuxeo/doc.nuxeo.com-content/src/corg/working-on-nuxeo-sources/unit-testing.md

 ### WebEngine Feature

-This feature extends the Platform Feature and adds deployment of WebEngine core bundles (including Administration module).
-Also it is adding the WebDriver and Jetty features.
+Extends the Platform Feature and adds deployment of WebEngine core bundles (including Administration module).
+Also adds the WebDriver and Jetty features.
 You should use this feature when testing WebEngine UI.

 #### Requirements

-The feature requires Platform Feature, WebDriver Feature and Jetty Feature
+Requires Platform Feature, WebDriver Feature and Jetty Feature

-This feature may not work directly from Eclipse since it requires on its classpath the final WebEngine JARs - as they are built with Maven - to have generated type definitions in the META-INF directory.
+May not work directly from Eclipse since it requires on its classpath the final WebEngine JARs -- as they are built with Maven -- to have generated type definitions in the META-INF directory.
 This will be fixed later in WebEngine.

 #### Configuration